devgomesai/Superior-Agent/README.md

 ### Project Configuration

 The `pyproject.toml` file contains the project metadata and dependencies.
-The `agent_flow.json` file contains the agent workflow configuration which can be modified to change the agent behavior.
+The `agent_flow.json` file contains the agent workflow configuration.
 The `graph.png` image is auto-generated each time the agent runs to visualize the workflow.

 ## 🔍 Troubleshooting